A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 Why Does Marketing Volunteer Time Off Matter?

 As a form of corporate partnership, the purpose of Volunteer Time Off is multi-fold.
 First, the programs enable companies to demonstrate commitment to social responsibility and engage employees in meaningful ways.
-At the same time, employees are presented with a unique opportunity to give back to their communities and support their favorite causes—like yours—without missing a day’s wages.
+At the same time, employees are presented with a unique opportunity to give back to their communities and support their favorite causes (like yours) without missing out on a day’s wages.
 This fulfills individuals’ desires to make a positive impact and fosters a sense of purpose in their work inside and outside the office.

 For nonprofits, the availability of volunteer time off widens the prospective supporter pool, incentivizing individual involvement and significantly increasing engagement.
+This can be especially beneficial when it comes to sourcing supporters for those hard-to-fill weekday volunteer slots!
 However, many employees are unaware of the VTO programs offered by their employers, leading to a missed opportunity for companies and nonprofits alike.

 That’s why marketing the programs is so essential, and why organizations like yours are taking increasingly proactive steps to drive awareness among their audiences.
 When done well, simply highlighting VTO opportunities in donor- and volunteer-facing materials will allow you to bridge the knowledge gap and unlock a new avenue for community involvement.

-Crafting a Volunteer Time Off marketing plan is essential for organizations looking to supercharge volunteerism and engage supporters with corporate incentives.
+Crafting an effective Volunteer Time Off marketing plan is crucial for organizations seeking to boost volunteerism and engage supporters with corporate incentives.
 So, how, specifically, will you increase awareness of the programs among your audience to maximize participation?
 We recommend implementing the following strategies and best practices in your efforts.

 1. Establish Volunteer Time Off metrics and KPIs to track.